duncanleung/gatsby-typescript-emotion-storybook/README.md

    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

    Open the `gatsby-starter-typescript-storybook` directory in your code editor of choice and edit `src/pages/index.tsx`.
-Save your changes and the browser will update in real time!
+Save your changes and the browser will update in real-time!

 5. **Run Storybook**

-   [Storybook](https://storybook.js.org) allows for Component Driven Development.Start up the storybook runtime by running this script:
+   [Storybook](https://storybook.js.org) allows for Component Driven Development.
+Start up the storybook runtime by running this script:

-   Start running Storybook's local development enviroment.
+   Start running Storybook's local development environment.

    ```bash
    yarn storybook
    ```

 5)  **Run Tests**

     Jest and React Testing Libary provide test running and rendering.

     Start running Jest